wilfriedwoivre/kittensgame-auto/README.md

 - library
 - mine
 - pasture (If Iron Will, we don't buy it by default even if settings checked)
+- hut
+  - Prevent building if happiness is less than 80%

 #### Crafting